Degrees Top - Adult Education

-Be recognised for your knowledge and experience with Recognition of Prior Learning (RPL).
-If you’ve completed studies in a related field, or had extensive and relevant industry experience, you may be eligible for exemption from similar subjects in the Diploma of Adult Education.
+If you have extensive relevant and current industry experience or you’ve recently completed studies in a related field, you may be eligible for exemptions from similar subjects in the Diploma of Adult Education.

 Full-time students enrol in four subjects per semester, with subject content delivered online.
 This course also includes a practical work placement component.